 4. Hemp Hearts

 Hemp hearts contain over 30% fat and have a great balance of linoleic acid {omega-6} and alpha-linolenic acid {omega-3}.
-Plus, they are a great protein source containing over 25% of their total calories from high-quality protein, which is considerably more than similar foods like chia and flaxseeds.
+Plus, they are a great protein source containing over 25% of their total calories from high-quality protein, considerably more than similar foods like chia and flaxseeds.

 Overall, hemp seeds are incredibly healthy and relatively easy to incorporate into your diet.
 Like chia seeds, you can add them to most anything and experience a benefit.
 I prefer to sprinkle this on top of my yogurt or smoothie bowls.
 I even top on a cut piece of fruit with some nut butter.